-If you notice, Windows 10 Suddenly Extremely Slow, freezes, or not responding mouse clicks, here How to speed up a slow laptop or PC running Windows 10, 8, or 7.
+If you notice, Windows 10 is Suddenly Extremely Slow, freezes, or not responding mouse clicks, here is How to speed up a slow laptop or PC running Windows 10, 8, or 7.

 Why is my computer slow

-Here are some of the common reasons that causing your computer to slow down and how to fix the problem to again speed up windows 10 PC or laptop.
+Here are some of the common reasons that cause your computer to slow down and how to fix the problem to again speed up windows 10 PC or laptop.

 Malware or virus infection

 If your computer is infected with virus or malware programs installed you might experience windows 10 running Extremely Slow or not responding, High CPU usage, or 100 disk usage problem.

 - We strongly recommend performing a full system scan with the latest updated antivirus protection.